zoobzio/streamz/README.md

 Configuration is in `.golangci.yml`.
 CI runs these checks automatically on all PRs.

 ### Contributing

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Write tests for your changes (see [TESTING.md](./TESTING.md))
-3. Run tests and linters (`make check`)
+4. Run tests and linters (`make check`)
-4. Commit your changes
+5. Commit your changes
-5. Push to the branch
+6. Push to the branch
-6. Open a Pull Request
+7. Open a Pull Request

 All PRs must pass CI checks including tests, linting, and coverage requirements.
+Please review our [Testing Documentation](./TESTING.md) to understand our testing standards and requirements.